-On July 19th, 2021, CMS released its Calendar Year (CY) 2022 Hospital Outpatient Prospective Payment System (OPPS) and Ambulatory Surgical Center (ASC) Payment System Proposed rule, which includes proposed updates to the upcoming Radiation Oncology Model (RO Model).
+On November 2, 2021, CMS released its Calendar Year (CY) 2022 Hospital Outpatient Prospective Payment System (OPPS) and Ambulatory Surgical Center (ASC) Payment System final rule, which includes finalized updates to the upcoming Radiation Oncology Model (RO Model).
 Keep reading for answers to the most frequently asked questions we've received about the model based on the latest information from CMS.

 Read through the entire page or jump to the most relevant section below:

-- What revisions did CMS make to the RO Model in the CY 2022 OPPS/ASC proposed rule?
+- What revisions did CMS make to the RO Model in the CY 2022 OPPS/ASC final rule?

 - What are CMS's goals with this model?

 - How will CMS set the prices for an episode of care?

 - Will this model include total costs of care during the 90-day episode?

 - What is the aggregate quality score (AQS)?